dylan-wu/site/posts/2021/05/first-look-of-voronoi-region-and-diagram/readme.md

 description: ''
 ---

-# First Look of Voronoi Region and Diagram

 Learning about voronoi diagrams using mathematica now, in Wikipedia, they are defined as:

 "A partition of a plane into regions close to each of a given set of objects."